akintsakis/Hermes/README.md

 Please note, if external sites (other than local) are utilized, the SSH port 22 must be open and the SSH server listening, on the machine here Hermes is running.

 ## Step 2 - Configuring execution sites
 Navigate within the /Sites/ folder located in the root hermes project folder.
-You can add execution sites by placing *.site files within this folder.
+You can add execution sites by placing .site files within this folder.
 The default, local.site file already exists for your reference.
 Within the .site file state a name for the site, for the hostname (IP address) of the site, please provide the global external IP address, or you can provide localhost in case the site is the one Hermes is running on.

 * provide a value for name
 * provide a value for username
 * provide a value for ipAddress (or hostname), or localhost if local

-You must also provide the username and the ssh listening port on the site (default value is 22).
+You must also the ssh listening port on the site (default value is 22).

 You can add as many sites as you wish by creating *.site files within this folder and hermes will automatically utilize them and load balance the work between them.
 You do not need to have a local site, you can utilize remote sites exclusively if you wish.